-This year we will celebrate 74 years since World War Two ended, its veteran survivors being in their 80s and 90s.
+This year, 2019, we celebrate 74 years since World War Two ended, its veteran survivors being in their 80s and 90s, so some wartime music and a sentimental journey is a must.
 Some of them were dog handlers, such as Marine Corps war dog handler Pvt.
 Homer J. Finley, Jr. who still remembers his dogs, one of them being Pvt.
 ‘Jan’, a Doberman Pinscher, a silent hero of war.

 One of the most popular songs of WW2 was Sentimental Journey, written by Les Brown in 1944 and first performed by Les Brown and His Band of Renown with Doris Day as vocalist.
 The song’s release coincided with the end of WW2 in Europe, thus becoming the unofficial homecoming theme for many veterans.